astramieri/azure-data-fundamentals/docs/module_4/open_source_databases.md

 MySQL started life as a simple-to-use open-source database management system.
 It's the leading open source relational database for Linux, Apache, MySQL, and PHP (LAMP) stack apps.

-It's available in several editions; Community, Standard, and Enterprise.
+It's available in several editions: Community, Standard, and Enterprise.
 The Community edition is available free-of-charge, and has historically been popular as a database management system for web applications, running under Linux.

 **Azure Database for MySQL** is a PaaS implementation of MySQL in the Azure cloud, based on the MySQL Community Edition.